If you’ve tried intermittent fasting for any length of time, you’ve probably wondered one very important question.

 Research on artificial sweeteners and insulin response isn’t as robust as we’d like at this point, but a few studies have yielded interesting results:

--Powdered sucralose (like Splenda) spikes insulin, but liquid sucralose may not
+-Powdered sucralose (like Splenda) does spike insulin, but liquid sucralose may not

 -Erythritol-based sweeteners (such as Swerve) may not spike insulin